 High School Summer Internship Program (HS-SIP) provides an opportunity to spend a summer working at the NIH side-by-side with some of the leading scientists in the world in an environment devoted exclusively to biomedical research.

 Budding musicians can enhance their skills through instrument and voice master classes, improvisation, and the performance of combo big band, and/or vocal jazz music.
 This week-long camp concludes with students performing as the opening act for an internationally renowned jazz artist.
-This workshop runs daily from 9 a.m. to 3 p.m.
+Scholarships are available.

 The Iowa Summer Music Camps offer students musical training and experience, including group instruction, master classes, and classroom instruction in most phases of instrumental music.
 The entire program is an invaluable experience for young people, not only in music but also in human relations.

 The University of Nebraska-Lincoln (UNL) Cornhusker Summer Marching Band Camp fosters leadership, fundamental marching, and performance skills in all areas of the high school marching band.
 Participants receive intensive instruction from clinicians on an individual and group basis.
-The camp finale is an exhibition performance in Memorial Stadium on the final day of the camp.
-All camp participants perform at this exhibition.
+All campers perform in a finale exhibition in Memorial Stadium on the final day of the camp.

-Hundreds of students from around the world meet at the World Affairs Seminar to discuss the pressing global issues while learning about each others’ cultures.
-Students spend their days listening to experts speak on a wide variety of topics related to globalization, international relations, human rights, arms control, and the environment.
+Hundreds of students worldwide meet at the World Affairs Seminar to discuss the pressing global issues while learning about each others’ cultures.
+Students spend their days listening to experts speak on various topics related to globalization, international relations, human rights, arms control, and the environment.
 Local service organizations (such as Rotary Club, Lions, Kiwanis, Optimists, Key Club) often provide scholarships.

 Various locations | Various dates | Rising 12th Grade

 American Legion Boys State is among the most respected and selective educational programs of government instruction for high school students.
 It is a participatory program where each participant becomes a part of the operation of his local, county, and state government.
-At American Legion Boys State, participants are exposed to the rights, privileges, duties, and responsibilities of a franchised citizen.
+At American Legion Boys State, participants are exposed to a franchised citizen’s rights, privileges, duties, and responsibilities.
 The training is objective and practical with city, county, and state governments operated by the students elected to the various offices.

 Various locations | Various dates | Rising 12th Grade